enjoythelive1/Trios2D/README.md

 ####Animation

-Animation is module whichmanages and render a set of images which changes every time.
+Animation is module which manages and render a set of images which changes every time.
 It makes easyer thinks like render a walking dog or an jumping player.
 You can make an animation from several images (url ot `HTMLImage` object), or an spritesheet specifing the spritesheet size, the margin between images and the size of each image.
 It will calculate how much sprites the sprite sheet has depending of the sizes provided, but you can specify how much images to take.

 To use it you must import the `./modules/Animation.js` script.